Cowley, Oxfordshire: History

 In 1859, the vicar, Richard Meux Benson, erected a new parish church dedicated to St. John the Evangelist.
 In 1865 two priests joined Benson in Cowley to begin community life under the name of the Mission Priests of St. John the Evangelist with Benson as the superior.
 In 1866 the Society of St. John the Evangelist, a Church of England religious order, was founded near Cowley Road in the parish of Cowley.
 SSJE was the first long-lasting Anglican religious order for men since the Reformation.
 The members were frequently known as the "Cowley Fathers".

 In 1868 the Eddison and Nodding Company factory was founded in Cowley.
 John Allen bought it in 1897 and renamed it the Oxford Steam Plough Company.
 He later renamed it again as John Allen and Sons, and diversified into manufacturing other agricultural and horticultural machinery including the successful Allen Scythe powered by a small Villiers petrol engine.
 The works closed in the early 1980s, and the Templars Shopping Park formerly known as John Allen Centre retail park has since been built on the site.

 The Oxford Military College bought the former Cowley Middle Class School in 1876.
 The College hall, a former manor house, was built in the early 17th century.
 The Chapel of 1870 was designed by the architect Edward George Bruton.
 An east wing designed by Sir Thomas Graham Jackson was added in 1877.
 The Oxford Military College closed in 1896, developed from 1912 by William Morris as the Cowley plant.
-During the 1960s, the centre of Cowley was demolished and replaced with Templars Square shopping center (previously it had been known as "Cowley Centre", and sometimes still is).
+During the 1960s, the centre of Cowley was demolished and replaced with Templars Square shopping centre (previously it had been known as "Cowley Centre", and sometimes still is).
 In the same decade the railway between Princes Risborough and Oxford closed, but the track between Kennington Junction and Cowley remains open for freight in and out of the car factory.

 Between 1980 and 1992 the headquarters of the United Kingdom Warning and Monitoring Organisation (UKWMO) was located in a converted barracks building at Cowley Barracks on James Wolfe Road, Cowley.
 The UKWMO was the organisation responsible for initiating the four-minute warning in the event of a nuclear attack on the UK and was disbanded at the end of the Cold War.
 Co-located with HQUKWMO was the Headquarters of No 3 Oxford Group Royal Observer Corps whose underground protected nuclear bunker at the Cowley site opened in 1965.
 Parts of the bunker were demolished in 1995, however most of it was refurbished including the air filtration systems.
 The site now belongs to Oxford Brookes University who built student accommodation on the site, and now use the former bunker as a storage facility making it the only student halls in the country with its own nuclear shelter.